 Online Research, Technical, Background & History

 Once you get deeper into the subculture, it stands to reason you’re going to want to know more, and social media is rarely the place for anyone who needs to go into the weeds and count the blades.
 And not everyone writes, or wants to write, or reads just about reviews, the latest rums, their rumfest visits – some like the leisurely examination of a subject down to the nth degree.

-- Rum Tasting Notes – This is not a website, but a mobile application and is a successor to the lauded and much-missed site Reference Rhum.
+- Rum Tasting Notes – Now renamed “Rum-X”.
+This is not a website, but a mobile application and is a successor to the lauded and much-missed site Reference Rhum.
 It is an app allowing you to input your tasting notes for whatever rums you are working with, to make a collection of your own and to curate it … but its real value lies in being a database, a reference of as many rums as can be input by its users.
-Currently, there are over 7,000 rums in the library.
+Last I checked in March 2022, there are over 12,000 rums in the library.